 The Sick, The Poor, and The Wounded at WLH

-When we are sick, when we are ill, or when we are wounded, we are the most unfortunate not just miserable.
-We need help and we need treatment.
-That is the moment when all class demarcations should disappear and when all differences in ideals and religions be put aside.
-Medical care and treatment should never have been an entitlement but a natural born human right.
-When I looked into some of these patients' eyes, I see hope - hope for one day when we can all live in peace - and even better - in equality.
-I have also come to respect the fact that they were willing to entrust their well beings to a group of "barbaric foreign devils" (Yang-guizi, 洋鬼子).
-They were both brave and admirable, as taking this step was equally important in this long and winding process of healing and reconciliation.
+When we are ill or wounded, we are the most unfortunate and not just miserable.
+And we need help and treatment.
+That is the moment when all class demarcations should disappear and when we put aside differences in ideals and religions.
+Access to medical care and treatment should never have been an entitlement but a natural-born human right.
+When I looked into some of these patients' eyes, I see hope–hope for one day when we can all live in peace, and even better, equality.
+I have also come to respect the fact that they were willing to entrust their well beings or lives to a group of "barbaric foreign devils" (Yang-Gui-Zi, 洋鬼子), taking an equally important step in this long and winding process of healing and reconciliation.
+These patients were brave and admirable.

 Lining Up Every Morning for the Clinic Hours